LGBTQ Toronto Itinerary: Romantic Getaway

 Toronto is the perfect location for gay and lesbian couples looking for a romantic weekend getaway.
 As the home to North America’s first fully recognized same-sex marriage in 2003, our city is a welcoming place for couples of all persuasions.
 Be yourself and express your love without fear of raising eyebrows or rustling feathers.

 After treating your taste buds, it’s time to treat your ears.
-Toronto boasts some of the best classical music in North America.
-Enjoy a symphony or concerto at Roy Thomson Hall – a gorgeous 2630-seat performance space that is home to the Toronto Symphony Orchestra.
-Or make your way to the Four Seasons Centre for the Performing Arts, where the Canadian Opera Company stages world-class productions of operatic masterpieces by Mozart, Verdi, Puccini, and the other greats.
+Toronto boasts some of the best opera and symphonic music in North America.
+Enjoy a concert at Roy Thomson Hall – an acoustically-stunning 2,630-seat performance space that is home to the Toronto Symphony Orchestra.
+Or make your way to the Four Seasons Centre for the Performing Arts, where the Canadian Opera Company stages productions of masterpieces by Mozart, Verdi, Puccini and the other greats.

 Wrap your evening up with cocktails on the rooftop bar at Thompson Hotel – an exclusive members-and-guests-only lounge that offers gorgeous 360-degree views of the Toronto skyline and Lake Ontario.
 Sip on a refreshing beverage beside the crystal-clear pool while admiring the city by moonlight.
 Then retire to your lodgings for an intimate evening with your partner.